-1. IDENTIFICATION
+1 IDENTIFICATION

-T T 1.1 C Y 1 D 11' 0Y 1 Beneficiaries Kosovo and the former Yugoslav Republic of Macedonia CRIS/ABAC Commitment references IPA/2015/038-145 EUR 1,200,000.00 22.020401 IPA/2016/038-146 EUR 1,200,000.00 22.020401 Union Contribution IPA/2017/038-147 EUR 840,000.00 22.020401 Budget line Management mode Direct management by the European Commission Responsible Structures In Kosovo: the Ministry of Local Government Administration In the former Yugoslav Republic of Macedonia: the Ministry for Local Self-Government Final date for concluding Financing Agreement(s) with the IPA II beneficiary countries (tripartite) For the budgetary commitment of year 2015: at the latest by 31 December 2016 For the budgetary commitment of year 2016: at the latest by 31 December 2017 For the budgetary commitment of year 2017: at the latest by 31 December 2018 Final date for concluding procurement and grant contracts 3 years following the date of conclusion of the Financing Agreement (signature by the last party) with the exception of the cases listed under Article 189(2) Financial Regulation Final date for operational implementation 6 years following the date of conclusion of the Financing Agreement Final date for implementing the Financing Agreement (date by which this programme should be de-committed and closed) after the acceptance of the accounts 12 years following the conclusion of the Financing Agreement Programming Unit DG NEAR Unit D3: The former Yugoslav Republic of Macedonia, Kosovo Implementing Unit/ EU Delegation European Union Office in Kosovo, Operations Section
+Beneficiary Kosovo and the former Yugoslav Republic of Macedonia CRIS/ABAC Commitment 2018/041-473 EUR1,200,000.00 -22.020401 references 2019/041-476 EUR 1,200,000.00 -22.020401 EU Contribution 2020/041-477 EUR 1,080,000.00 -22.020401 Budget line Management mode Direct management by the European Commission Responsible structures In Kosovo: the Ministry of Local Government Administration In the former Yugoslav Republic of Macedonia: the Ministry for Local Self-Government Final date for concluding For the budgetary commitment of year 2018 Financing Agreement(s) with at the latest by 31 December 2019 the IPA II beneficiaries For the budgetary commitment of year 2019 (tripartite) at the latest by 31 December 2020 For the budgetary commitment of year 2020 at the latest by 30 November 2021 Final date for concluding 3 years following the date of conclusion of the procurement and grant Financing Agreement (signature of the last party) contracts with the exception of the cases listed under Article 114(2) Financial Regulation Indicative operational 6 years following the date of conclusion of the implementation period Financing Agreement (signature of the last party).
+Final date for implementing 12 years following the conclusion of the Financing the Financing Agreement Agreement (signature of the last party) (date by which this programme

-This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence.
+^{} This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence.